 The point is that it's not about the answer at all.
 Like a search engine the supercomputer Deep Thought provides an answer based on the question that is asked.
 That question is the "Great Question of Life, the Universe and Everything".

-if you don't know the answer, the question becomes your answer to the problem.
+if you don't know the answer, the question becomes your guide to finding the answer.

 Being able to ask a question requires you to think about what it is that you don't know, which in turn forces you to formulate a question that targets the very answer you seek.